lambdaloop/anipose/docs/start_2d.md

 Anipose uses the [TOML](https://github.com/toml-lang/toml) configuration format, as it is simple and can be read/written easily from Python and Matlab.
 Consider reading through the [specification](https://github.com/toml-lang/toml) to get a sense of it.

-Here is an annotated config file for 2D tracking:
+Below is an annotated example config file for 2D tracking.
+Create a file called `config.toml` within your experiment folder with this structure, and update the parameters.

 ```toml
 # Project name